microgenomics/tutorials/pangenome.md

 ![Prokka output](https://github.com/CBIBUNAB/tutorials/blob/master/img/prokka.png)

-I'm coping a description of the output files from the Prokka documentation here, but please check with the developers for in-depth documentation.
+I'm copying a description of the output files from the Prokka documentation here, but please check with the developers for in-depth documentation.

 #### Output Files